786country/lending_club/README.md

 d) Row wise null treatment, This took some time exploring the different visualisations of the columns and then deciding on the best approach for each

-5. Licensing, Authors and Aknowledgements
+## 5. Licensing, Authors and Aknowledgements

 Licensing: MIT can be located in the LICENSE file on the repo

-This work could not have been possible without the help of my friend and college Luqmaan Hassim, he was instrumental in giving advice throughout its development.
+Aknowledgements: This work could not have been possible without the help of my friend and college Luqmaan Hassim, he was instrumental in giving advice throughout its development.